broadinstitute/Bb_pangenome/README.md

 # Complex exchanges among plasmids and clonal expansion of lineages shape the population structure and virulence of Borrelia burgdorferi

 This branch is to simplify the location of MLST sequence data by reviewers.
-All other code and data can be found on the main branch.
+These data (as well as everything else) can also be found on the main branch.